In this article, I want to outline the basic process of how people living with diabetes can increase muscle mass.

 People with diabetes can build muscle.
 Don’t let anyone tell you otherwise.
 Your muscle-building potential depends upon the following;

 – Training frequency

 – Recovery resources

 – Blood glucose control.

-You must stay motivated to learn all you can about your condition and empower yourself with the knowledge needed to understand why blood glucose levels behave the way they.
+You must stay motivated to learn all you can about your condition and empower yourself with the knowledge needed to understand why blood glucose levels behave the way they do.

 Go out of your way to get accountable to a mixed team of professionals including a diabetes specialist, exercise physiologist, sports nutritionist, psychologist and strength coach.

-I’ve incorporated all of these important factors (and more) into DIABETIC MASS and DIABETIC SHRED.
-Two complete diet and training systems designed for individuals looking to build maximum muscle mass and shred large amounts of body fat.
+I’ve incorporated all of these important factors (and more) into DIABETIC MASS and DIABETIC SHRED, two complete diet and training systems designed for individuals looking to build maximum muscle mass and shred large amounts of body fat.
 All the hard work is done for you as the diet, workouts and supplements are all planned out for you.
-All you need to do is follow.
+All you need to do is follow them.